mellaurie/DLC-Help/pages/02.online-learning-on-ramp/01.multi-access/01.moodle/docs.md

 !!
 [Please check the announcement on the TWU website](https://www.twu.ca) for the latest updates regarding TWU's response to COVID-19.

-In the event that access to TWU campuses is completely disrupted, there are several strategies that you may employ as faculty or staff to mitigate the impact on learners in your courses.
-However, before considering technological 'solutions' to the problem of limited or no access to campus, it is critical to recognize that if we find ourselves in that situation, there are a host of very human and messy pressures on learners in your classes, faculty and staff in your department, and administrators at all levels.
+~~In the event that access to TWU campuses is completely disrupted,~~ Now that the University has decided to move online for the remainder of this semester, here are several strategies that you may employ as faculty or staff to mitigate the impact on learners in your courses.
+However, before considering technological 'solutions' to the problem of limited or no access to campus, it is critical to recognize that ~~if~~ now that we find ourselves in that situation, there are a host of very human and messy pressures on learners in your classes, faculty and staff in your department, and administrators at all levels.
 These pressures and the associated stresses in all of our lives will never be resolved by 'going online'.
 Ever.

-Above all else, remember to be human.
+Above all else, remember that we are all human.
 Your courses are already disrupted and you will not be able to maintain the *status quo*.
 Your learners will not be able to maintain the *status quo*.
 Deans, AVPs, VPs, EDs and everyone who supports the work of learning at TWU will not be able to maintain the *status quo*.
 And that is ok.

+### Cognitive Load
-It is important to note that all members of the TWU community will be under higher than normal levels of stress, and we know that high levels of stress lead directly to lowered ability of people to handle cognitive load.
+It is important to note that all members of the TWU community are under higher than normal levels of stress, and we know that high levels of stress lead directly to lowered ability of people to handle cognitive load.
 In short, stress makes it difficult to think and process information.
 This has significant impact on learners ability to engage at a level that might otherwise be expected.

+Please remember to be flexible and gracious with everyone.

-### What can you do to get ready for possible disruption?
+### What can you do to get ready for this disruption?

 ##### Learner Readiness